RoboJackets/robocup-firmware/doc/GettingStarted.md

 [FPGA Details](FPGA.md)

-## Flashing Code to the mTrain
+## Working with the mTrain
-For details on flashing code to the mtrain after compiling see [here](FlashingMtrain.md)
+For details on flashing code to the mTrain after compiling and debugging programs see [here](mTrainFlashingAndDebugging.md)

 ## Working with Conan